The-OpenROAD-Project/OpenROAD/src/gpl/README.md

 # Global Placement

-OpenROAD performs global placement using the RePlAce algorithm, from the paper "Advancing Solution Quality and Routability Validation in Global Placement".
+The global placement module in OpenROAD (`gpl`) is based on the open-source RePlAce algorithm, from the paper "Advancing Solution Quality and Routability Validation in Global Placement".